duylamasd/hotels-merge/README.md

 This repository contains main part of the solution for the Ascenda Challenges: Hotels Data Merge.
 The goal of this challenge is to merge datasets containing hotel information from different sources, ensuring data consistency and accuracy.

+## Prequisites

+- Go version 1.24
+- A running PostgreSQL instance
+- Docker and Docker-compose for e2e tests
+- Atlas CLI for database migration.
+Here is the [link](https://atlasgo.io/docs).

 ## Solution Overview

 The solution includes 2 repositories: